 Roy lived in Thailand for some 25 years (he can speak some Thai) – initially for education (studying in Chiang Mai), later to work for Abercrombie & Kent – helping organize and lead premium tours in remote parts of China.
 Ultimately, he built his own app-based production and video game company, MovieSeer Limited and was based in Bangkok.
 After Roy sold his company – he began to think about returning to live in the USA.

 Not yet having vineyards on site but wanting to begin production using Stags Leap District sourced grapes, they turned to their neighbors.
 Jane had known the Steltzners (long time wine producing family in the Stags Leap District) for many years and decided to purchase grapes from them.
 Later Thomas connected the Chapins with nearby Regusci Vineyards.
-The first 4 Winds vintage was from 2012 (certainly not a bad year to start with and the beginning of a number of very well-regarded vintages in the Napa Valley).
+The first 4 Winds vintage was from 2012; this was an ideal year to start with and the beginning of a number of very well-regarded vintages in Napa Valley.
 Thomas has been their winemaker since day one.
-They continue to source grapes from both the Steltzners’ and the Reguscis’ – always using the same blocks.
+From 2012 through 2019, 4 Winds sourced grapes from both the Steltzners’ and the Reguscis’, and from 2013 – 2019, always from the same blocks.

 Select Wines

-The 2014 4 Winds Cabernet Sauvignon shows equally dark in the glass as the prior vintage but is more restrained then the 2013 vintage both with aromatics and on the palate.
+The 2014 4 Winds Cabernet Sauvignon shows equally dark in the glass as the prior vintage but is more approachable than the 2013 vintage in its youth.
 On the bouquet it reveals aromas of spicy plum, ripe blackberry along with a dessert spice component.
 This wine continues to change dramatically as it breathes – it shows a bit more oak than the previous vintage (toasted cedar) along with dessert spices, brown sugar and a sweetness of fruit.
 Rounded and rich, the palate showcases ripe fruit with lingering notes of mocha and very well integrated polished tannins.

 The property was not spared during the fires of 2017.
 A small guest cottage was destroyed, but fortunately the main house survived intact.
 It is possible the bare land that had been previously cleared in anticipation of planting the vineyard, helped as a fire break.

-The hillsides in the Vaca range are much more open (compared to the Mayacamas mountains on the other side of the valley) with grassland, chaparral and some oaks.
+The hillsides in the Vaca range are much more open as compared to the Mayacamas mountains on the other side of the valley and contain a mixture of grassland, chaparral and some oaks.
 As a result, they did not have to clear out many trees in prepping for their vineyard.
 In walking the site, one quickly notices the number of rocks but then looking closer one also sees the fineness of the soil between the rocks.

-Most estate properties plant grapes first and then may build a winery – however when the Steltzners were doing some renovation on their cave, Dick Steltzner called up Jane and asked her if she wanted a cave to be built on site (as he had all the equipment already).
-She agreed and a small cave for their personal use was drilled into their hillside (now used for storing empty barrels and their own wines).
+Most estate properties plant grapes first and then may build a winery – however when the Steltzners were doing some renovation on their cave, Dick Steltzner called Jane and asked her if she wanted a cave to be built on site (as he had all the equipment already).
+She agreed and a small cave for their personal use was drilled into their hillside which is used for storing empty barrels and their own wines.

 And the label is unique – it was created from a watercolor painting of their French styled gardens that grow in front of the main house on the property.
-Rather than taking a traditional perspective of the gardens from the ground level, the label depicts what the gardens look like from above – separated into multiple garden blocks.
-And in an homage to their Florida roots (and Jane’s prior involvement in the citrus industry) the label contains two small citrus trees – and those really perceptive will spot a tiny rabbit on the front of the label.
+Rather than taking a traditional perspective of the gardens from the ground level, the label depicts what the gardens look like from above separated into multiple garden blocks.
+And in an homage to their Florida roots and Jane’s prior involvement in the citrus industry, the label contains two small citrus trees.
+Those who spend some time studying this label in detail will spot a tiny rabbit on the front.

-The wines are selectively distributed in California, Texas and Florida.
-Locally you can find the wine at the K. Laz Collection in Yountville, ACME Fine Wines in St. Helena and select outlets in San Francisco and Los Angeles.
-For more information and to join their mailing list, visit: www.4windswinery.com
+The wines are primarily sold direct to consumer through their website and mailing list.
+A limited number of library wines are available.
+Roy used to work with a handful of distributors but now works with Total Wine & More for select distribution nationally.
+Locally one might be able to find the wine at the K. Laz Collection in Yountville, ACME Fine Wines in St. Helena and select outlets in San Francisco and Los Angeles.
+A very limited number of bottles reaches certain markets in Asia including South Korea and Taiwan.
+For more information and to join their mailing list for notification of releases, visit: www.4windswinery.com

 Leave a Reply